vixus0/nopass/README.md

 A password database that doesn't store passwords.
 It just stores usernames, URLs and other details.
 No need to store an encrypted database file or worry about safe syncing in the cloud.

+**nopass is unsuitable for storing old passwords.
+It generates new ones for you.**

 At the moment this is only useful for *nix users.

 Requirements